justincfeng/PoMiN/README.md

 https://arxiv.org/abs/0807.0214 [Ledvinka, T., Schafer, G., Bicak, J., Phys.
 Rev. Lett.
 100, 251101 (2008)]

 The Hamiltonian presented in the paper above models a system of weakly gravitating point particles.
-It is fully special relativistic, but includes only first-order effects in (Newton's constant) G from General Relativity.
+It is fully special relativistic and includes first-order effects in (Newton's constant) G from General Relativity.

-The code uses a fourth-order Runge-Kutta integrator, and has a computational complexity that scales as N^2.
-The code implements a basic, global adaptive timestepping scheme, based on the distances and velocities of the two closest particles.
-Support for parallel computing has not yet been implemented.
+The code uses a fourth-order Runge-Kutta integrator and has a computational complexity that scales as N^2.
+The code implements a global adaptive timestepping scheme, based on the distances and velocities of the two closest particles.

-For more, see our PoMiN paper:
+For more details, including validation tests, see our PoMiN paper:

 https://arxiv.org/abs/1805.00813 [Feng, J., Baumann, M., Hall, B., Doss, J., Spencer, L., Matzner, R., Ap.
 J. 859, 130 (2018)]